 10. Hook (Spielberg, 1991)

 Hook was one of the first films I remember seeing at the cinema.
 At the time I thought it was one of the most magical cinematic experiences of my life.
 Growing up (and in the course of that time watching a thousand movies) has taught me the finer points of cinema and that said ‘finer’ points are rarely evident in Steven Spielberg’s over-produced, overzealous Hook.
-However, while the magic of the Peter Pan legend might be lost amidst a star who can’t carry the mantle, production design that lacks any sense of restraint, and the spoilt lost boy creation Rufio, I’m always thrilled to see Dustin Hoffman’s Captain Hook.
+But it still has plenty of merit, and much of that lands squarely at the feet of Dustin Hoffman.
+While the magic of the Peter Pan legend might be lost on a star who can’t carry the mantle, production design that lacks any sense of restraint, and the spoilt lost boy creation Rufio, I’m always thrilled to see Dustin Hoffman’s Captain Hook.
 He’s more caricature than character but Hoffman’s scheming Hook is deliciously devilish.
 Just the twitch of his well-oiled handlebar moustache and the words “The Boo Box” are enough to send shivers down my spine.

 9. Wag The Dog (Levinson, 1997)